 - 1. Peasants and other people working in rural areas have the right to recognition everywhere as persons before the law. - 2.
-States shall take appropriate measures, including by means of international agreements, to facilitate the freedom of movement of peasants and other people working in rural areas, and in particular pastoralists, fisher-folk, nomads, semi-nomads, and migrant and seasonal agricultural workers, including across borders. - 3.
-States shall cooperate to address transboundary tenure issues affecting peasants and other people working in rural areas that cross international boundaries.
+States shall take appropriate measures to facilitate the freedom of movement of peasants and other people working in rural areas. - 3.
+States shall, where required, take appropriate measures to cooperate with a view to addressing transboundary tenure issues affecting peasants and other people working in rural areas that cross international boundaries, in accordance with article 28 of the present Declaration.